Skip to main content

 • Estimated net to agent: approximately $158,300 (63.3%)

-Estimated difference: approximately $81,000 to $81,500 more in the agent’s pocket at LPT Realty (BB plan) at this production level.
+Estimated cost differential at $250K GCI: approximately $81,000 to $81,500 between the LPT Realty (BB plan) and Douglas Elliman illustrative totals at this production level.

 Revenue Share and Passive Income